neurallayer/Photon.jl/README.md

 - If the dimensionality is not matching and there is a sensible default, that will be applied.

-## License
-Provided under MIT open source license.

 ## Todo
-Still many things to do:
+This software is still alpha quality and there remain many things to do:

-- Add typing to assist development
+- Add typing to assist the compiler development
-- Extend unit test to cover more scenarios
+- Extend unit tests to cover more scenarios
 - Implement dataset + dataloader
 - Implement more models (resnet,...)
 - Write documentation
+- Finalise Workout API

-And btw, we are accepting contributions ;)
+And btw, we are always open in accepting contributions ;)

+## License
+Photon is provided under the MIT open source license.

+## References
+We also used several other open source frameworks for code and inspiration

+- Knet (pronounced "kay-net") is the Koç University deep learning framework implemented in Julia by Deniz Yuret and collaborators.
+It is right now the backend for Photon due to its excellent performance on GPU.

+- FluxML, we used some of their optimise code.
+This has to be one of the more beautiful code bases out there.

+- Keras and MXNet for their well thought out API's.